 This can be very useful because by setting up streaming, you can do things with your data that would not be possible using streams.
 You can obtain faster results and react to problems or opportunities before you lose the ability to leverage results from them.

-Read our white paper Streaming Legacy Data for Real-Time Insights for more about stream processing.
+Read our whitepaper Streaming Legacy Data for Real-Time Insights for more about process streams.